dhis2-metadata/IDS_AFI/docs/ids_afi-design.md

 ### Intended users

-Through a collaborative process of working with implementing countries and surveillance stakeholders at multiple levels of the health system, the following have been identified as users or potential users of an AFI surveillance data entry and management platform in DHIS2:
+Through a collaborative process of working with implementing countries and surveillance stakeholders at multiple levels of the health system, the following have been identified as potential users of an AFI surveillance data entry and management platform in DHIS2:

 - **Health facility staff or surveillance officers**: AFI surveillance staff at identified surveillance sites (hospitals, clinics, etc.) will be responsible for completing case data entry based on the predetermined sampling framework and inclusion/exclusion enrollment criteria
 - **Public health staff**: monitor and analyze surveillance data being collected using the DHIS2 system; receive alerts for potential disease outbreaks generated by the system; analyze surveillance data for trends that may indicate possible disease outbreaks and plan response activities where appropriate.